TheLocehiliosan/yadm/yadm.md

        gitconfig
               Pass  options to the git config command.
-Since yadm already uses the config command to manage its own configurations,  this  com- mand is provided as a way to change configurations of the repos- itory managed by yadm.
+Since yadm already uses the config command to manage its own configurations,  this  com‐ mand is provided as a way to change configurations of the repos‐ itory managed by yadm.
 One useful case might  be  to  configure the  repository so untracked files are shown in status commands. yadm initially configures its repository so that untracked files are  not  shown.
-If  you wish use the default Git behavior (to show untracked files and directories), you can remove this  con- figuration.
+If  you wish use the default Git behavior (to show untracked files and directories), you can remove this  con‐ figuration.

                      yadm gitconfig --unset status.showUntrackedFiles